t-troebst/perfanno.nvim/README.md

 # PerfAnno: Profiling Annotations and Call Graph Exploration in NeoVim!

-PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf or potentially other profilers.
+PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf or other profilers that can generate stack traces in the [flamegraph](https://github.com/brendangregg/FlameGraph) format.
 It supports two different modes:

 * **call graph:** Each line is annotated with the samples that occurred in that line *including* nested function calls.
 This requires that the perf.data file has been recorded with call graph information.